The latest on Woodland park

 To date, we have engaged with the community in the following ways:

-Presentation to the Tri-Cities Housing and Homelessness Task Force
+Presentations to the Tri-Cities Housing and Homelessness Task Force (July and November 2020)

 3 videos on various aspects of the proposal posted to our social media and website

-We’ve also presented to the City of Port Moody’s Community Planning Advisory Committee, and to the Port Moody City Council (for Early Input).
+We’ve also presented to the City of Port Moody’s Arts and Culture Committee, Community Planning Advisory Committee, and to the Port Moody City Council (for Early Input).

 Public engagement is a key part of the planning process, which will help our team understand community values, concerns and aspirations for the future of the site.
 This community input will be considered along with existing property conditions and constraints, developer aspirations and applicable planning policies to inform the development for the site.